DE-CIX/jAtlasX/Readme.md

 ## Usage
 Learn how to get started with jAtlasX.
+For a complete code example take a look at the class *MeasurementExample.java* in *src/test/java/net/decix/jatlasx/test/*

 ### Installation
 jAtlasX is distributed as a maven project.
 You can just check it out and import it into your IDE of choice.
 For getting started with how to use individual classes have a look at the tests included into the project.